bitrix24/b24restdocs/api-reference/crm/contacts/custom-form/crm-contact-details-configuration-reset.md

-# Reset Contact Card Settings crm.contact.details.configuration.reset
+# Reset Contact Card Parameters crm.contact.details.configuration.reset

 > Scope: [`crm`](../../../scopes/permissions.md)
 >
 > Who can execute the method:
->  - Any user has the right to access their own and shared settings
+>  - Any user has the right to retrieve their own and common settings
->  - Only an administrator has the right to access others' settings
+>  - Only an administrator has the right to retrieve others' settings

-This method resets the contact card settings: it removes the personal settings of the specified user or the shared settings defined for all users.
+This method resets the contact card settings: it removes the personal settings of the specified user or the common settings defined for all users.

 ## Method Parameters